 Welcome to another Ace World Companies blog, penned by marketing guru and vice president of the company, Camron Ghanemi.

-Ace World Companies is a long-standing member of MHI and I am a regular attendee at their spring get-togethers and the larger annual meetings in the fall.
-It’s an honor to attend this year with my father, Ace, who is president of the company he founded in 1987 when he turned his garage into the firm’s first workshop.
-Ace doesn’t participate in every meeting but is a stalwart of the industry and always receives a warm welcome.
+As I said last month, Ace World Companies is a long-standing member of MHI and I am a regular attendee at their spring get-togethers and the larger annual meetings in the fall.
+It was an honor to attend this most recent gathering with my father, Ace, who is president of the company.
+Ace is a long-serving member of the industry and added huge value to the engineering meetings.

-Ace and I will both represent the business in the meetings of two MHI product groups, namely the Crane Manufacturers Association of America (CMAA) and the Hoist Manufacturers Institute (HMI).
+Much of our time was devoted to discussions within the Crane Manufacturers Association of America (CMAA) and the Hoist Manufacturers Institute (HMI).
 CMAA represents the industry leaders in the overhead crane industry, while HMI members are the industry’s leading suppliers of hoisting equipment including hand chain hoists, ratchet lever hoists, trolleys, air chain hoist, air wire rope hoists and electric chain hoists.
-Within both there are engineering, marketing and general membership sessions at Ponte Vedra Beach next week.
+Within both there were, as always, engineering, marketing and general membership sessions.

 Thank you for reading my blog.
 More soon!